mcassaniti/msdha/README.md

 =======================

 The backend also has other processes that it runs.
-These processes are continuously running while ever the backend is up and start before the `pre_start` state.
+These processes are continuously running while ever the backend is up.
+These processes start before the `pre_start` state.

 Node Lease Refresh
 ------------------